-Rick Willmott is our Group Chief Executive and represents the fifth generation of the Willmott family to lead our company since we were established in 1852.
+Rick Willmott became executive chairman in 2024 and is the fifth generation of the Willmott family to lead our company since we were established in 1852.

-Rick joined in 1982 as a project management trainee were he gained experienced working at operational level on a series of projects.
-In 1993 he was seconded on the government’s Construction Sponsorship Directorate with the remit of promoting UK Construction and consultancy within the wider European community in a joint initiative with the DTI.
+Rick joined in 1982 as a management trainee were he gained experienced working at operational level on a number of projects.
+In 1993, he was seconded for a year on the Government’s Construction Sponsorship Directorate with the remit of promoting UK Construction and consultancy within the wider European community in a joint initiative with the DTI.

-Willmott Dixon has been a net zero or carbon neutral business since 2012, with all unavoidable carbon emitted each year being off-set by investing in high-quality carbon reduction projects across the world, while reducing carbon emissions intensity from its own operations by 61% since 2010.
-‘Now or Never’ will see the company cut all operational carbon emissions to zero by 2030.
+Currently, Willmott Dixon has been a net zero or carbon neutral business since 2012, with all unavoidable carbon emitted each year being off-set by investing in high-quality carbon reduction projects across the world.
+We are making strides here, which include:

 Purpose beyond Profit

-Rick is passionate that Willmott Dixon has a 'purpose beyond profit' and set up the Willmott Dixon Foundation nearly ten years ago to help people from disadvantaged backgrounds to achieve their potential.
+Rick set up the Willmott Dixon Foundation soon after becoming CEO to help people from disadvantaged backgrounds achieve their potential.
 He said:

 "When you scratch below the surface in the communities where we work, the level of deprivation is staggering.
-Big business has a duty to assist and make that more of its purpose."
+We can make a difference - it's the role of big business to make more of its purpose."

-Trying to make a difference has seen the company invest over £10m in community projects and help nearly 10,000 people improve their life chances - something that led to Willmott Dixon winning a Queen's Award for Enterprise for Promoting Opportunity in 2018.
+Making a difference has seen the company invest over £10m in community projects and help nearly 10,000 people improve their life chances.

 Key initiatives include helping ex-offenders find work on release by upskilling them at five HM Prisons with our Building Lives Academies - which equips prison inmates with dry-lining skills so they can enjoy a rewarding career when released.
 See a film below of the latest one launched at HMP Lincoln.